iifl-logo

 (d) Based on the information and explanations given to us and as represented by the management of the Company, the Group (as defined in Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CIC.

-Independent Auditors Report on the internal financial controls with reference to the standalone financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 (‘the Act)
+Annexure B - Independent Auditor?s Report on the internal financial controls with reference to the standalone financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 (‘the Act?)

-1. In conjunction with our audit of the standalone financial statements of Allied Blenders and Distillers Limited (‘the Company) as at and for the year ended 31 March 2024, we have audited the internal financial controls with reference to standalone statements of the Company as at that date.
+1. In conjunction with our audit of the standalone financial statements of Allied Blenders and Distillers Limited (‘the Company?) as at and for the year ended 31 March 2025, we have audited the internal financial controls with reference to standalone financial statements of the Company as at that date.

 Responsibilities of Management and Those Charged with Governance for Internal Financial Controls